Khokhar: Khokhar chieftaincy and apex of its power

 Mustafa Jasrat Khokhar (sometimes Jasrath or Dashrath) was the son of Shaikha Khokhar.
 He became leader of the Khokhars after the death of Shaikha Khokhar.
-Later, he returned to Punjab.
-He supported Shahi Khan in the war for control of Kashmir against Ali Shah of Sayyid dynasty and was later rewarded for his victory.
-Later, he attempted to conquer Delhi, after the death of Khizr Khan.
-He succeeded only partially, while winning campaigns at Talwandi and Jullundur, he was hampered by seasonal rains in his attempt to take over Sirhind.
+Later, he returned to Punjab and conquered most of it.
+He supported Zayn al-Abidin the Great in the war for the throne of the Kashmir Sultanate against Ali Shah of Sayyid dynasty and was later rewarded for his victory.

+Later, he attempted to conquer the Delhi Sultanate, after the death of Sultan Khizr Khan.
+He succeeded only partially, while winning campaigns at Talwandi and Jalandhar, he was hampered by seasonal rains in his attempt to take over Sirhind.